mifi/cloudwatch-winston/README.md

   onError: (err) => console.error(err),

-  // customise how to format log messages formatLog = ({ level, message, meta }) => '',
+  // customise how to format log messages formatLog = ({ level, message, meta }) => `${level}: ${message}`,

-  // minimum interval between batch requests sent to AWS (don't set too low) minInterval = 2000,
+  // minimum interval between batch requests sent to AWS (don't set too low!) minInterval = 2000,

-  // max number of pending batches - once this limit is exceeded, log calls will be ignored.
-Note that each batch can have up to 10k messages and a total of about 1MB. maxQueuedBatches = 1000,
+  // max number of pending batches - once this limit is exceeded, log calls will be dropped.
+Note that each batch can have up to 10k messages and a total of about 1MB. maxQueuedBatches = 100,

+  // Text to append to truncated message.
+Set to empty string to disable. truncatedMessageSuffix = ' TRUNCATED',

+  // If maxQueuedBatches is exceeded, we will send queueOverrunMessage to CloudWatch Logs *once*, until queue has returned to normal again.
+Set to empty string to disable this behavior. queueOverrunMessage = 'Log queue overrun',

+  // Whether to abandon any remaining queued batches when the transport closes, or retry them until delivered abandonQueueOnClose = true,
 }
 ```